lukehuang/finnmath/README.md

 finnMath is written in Xtend and uses Gradle as its build automation tool so it should interoperate seamlessly with other JVM technologies.
 Dependencies are Guava, Commons Lang and SLF4J and for tests AssertJ and JUnit.

-#### Why finnMath?
-I searched for a mathematical library for another project which is based on BigInteger and BigDecimal instead of primitives and I could not find one.

-#### Why Xtend?
-I want to write a library which is usable from all JVM languages.
-Almost every JVM language tries to work seamlessly with Java.
-I do not think the developers to test the interoperability with all the other languages besides Java and it would be presumptuous to expect that.
-So Java would be a wise choice but then a colleague mentioned Xtend.
-I chose Xtend because it compiles to Java source code instead of bytecode and therefore it exists no mismatch between Java and Xtend.
-Further it provides wonderful syntactic sugar for the arithmetic operations of BigInteger and BigDecimal and the great Active Annotations to eliminate boilerplate code similar to Lombok.

-#### Why AssertJ?
-I find its assertions more readable in comparison to JUnit and Hamcrest and it is more IDE friendly.

-#### Why Gradle?
-Its DSL is less verbose than Maven's XML approach and thanks to Groovy customizing of all the tasks involved in the build process is very comfortable.
-I want to point out that conventions are a very good thing that simplifies a developer's life extremely and thanks to Maven convention over configuration arrived at the Java world.

 ## Implementation details
 * All types are immutable.
 * The matrices are based on ImmutableTable from Guava.